-Depending on where your property is, your water bill might be sent to you monthly, quarterly, or semi-annually.
+Depending on the city your property is in, your water bill might be sent to you monthly, quarterly, or semi-annually.
 With real-time water use data, you have immediate insight into water consumption around the clock.
 The Flowie water sensor measures real-time water use to 99% accuracy, meaning you can work to reduce the cost of a water bill in advance of receiving it.
 This also leads to better utility budgeting and the elimination of surprise bills.

 If a property is supposed to be vacant, water consumption should be 0.
 Any water use above 0 indicates a potential flood or leak, and you'll be able to take proactive steps to avoid a high bill or water damage.

 Alert Labs' customers reduce their water by 18% on average after installing Flowie.
 This is like getting 2 months of water for free each year!

 The level of usage detail is greatly enhanced with real-time water use sensors.
 For example, if a furnace humidifier system turns on at 3 AM, tracking the water consumption of this specific appliance becomes possible.
 Water inefficient appliances can be replaced or repaired, saving money in consumption and reducing wasted water.

 Installing property automation sensors means that they time spent making onsite investigations can be shortened significantly.
 When you monitor a property remotely, onsite investigations can be better prioritized according to those properties that have triggered water use alerts.
 Ensuring that vacant properties are safe from water damage is also much easier when sensors monitor 24/7.